chrisBRN/Lots_Of_Colors/README.md

 The color pool is largely taken from Pantone and the palettes are largely aimed at fixed color game development. (e.g. Commodore 64, NES).

+I'd suggest using this as a reference rather than including it in full as it's unlikely you'll use 3k colors and it will add needless variables.

 ## Palettes Included

 Sourced via: https://lospec.com/